tum-esm/em27-retrieval-pipeline/paper/paper.md

 - **Parallelization and Containerization:** While the PROFFASTpylot parallelizes the individual steps of PROFFAST, the pipeline parallelizes the whole retrieval process by running one isolated retrieval job per instrument per day.
 Every result folder maintains the structure of an individual PROFFASTpylot run, but also contains all configuration files required to reproduce it.
 - **Algorithm Support:** While each tagged release of the PROFFASTpylot supports a specific range of PROFFAST versions, the EM27 Retrieval Pipeline keeps support for all implemented retrieval algorithms and versions.
 - **Caching/Implicit Scheduling:** Users do not have to define an explicit queue of jobs, but instead define a date range and a list of sensors.
 The downloading/retrieval/bundling will decide which jobs to run, i.e., only run the jobs where no output exists yet.
-- **Testing:** The codebase is statically typed and checked with strict MyPy [@mypy] and Pyright [@pyright], and includes unit- and end-to-end tests (using PyTest [@pytest]) covering all major functions and retrieval scenarios.
+- **Testing:** The codebase is statically typed and checked with strict MyPy [@mypy] and Pyright [@pyright], and includes unit- and end-to-end tests using Pytest [@pytest] covering all major functions and retrieval scenarios.

 Furthermore, the pipeline adds features required to produce long-term EM27/SUN datasets:

-- **A fully automated interface to obtain Ginput data:** It automates requests for atmospheric profiles in the GGG2014 or GGG2020 format from a Ginput server [@Laughner2021;@Laughner2023;@tcconwiki].
+- **A fully automated interface to obtain Ginput data:** It automates requests for atmospheric profiles in the GGG2014 [@Wunch2015] or GGG2020 [@Laughner2023;@Laughner2024] format from a Ginput server [@Laughner2021;@tcconwiki].
 - **Bundling of retrieval results:** The raw retrieval outputs can be distributed over thousands of folders.
 The bundling routine merges these outputs into one file per sensor/retrieval algorithm/atmospheric profile, suitable for distribution.

-\autoref{fig:architecture} shows the current building blocks of the EM27 Retrieval Pipeline.
 For the full feature set of the pipeline, please refer to its GitHub repository at [github.com/tum-esm/em27-retrieval-pipeline](https://github.com/tum-esm/em27-retrieval-pipeline) and documentation.
 For example, starting with version 1.8, the pipeline extracts important parameters from the given OPUS files using the OPUS-file reader of the `tum-esm-utils` library [@tumesmutils].

 # Research Impact Statement

-The pipeline was first established in 2021 [@Rimann2022] and has been used for our entire EM27/SUN dataset since 2022 [@Luther2023;@Klappenbach2024;@Chen2024;@Tang2024;@Loew2025;@Stauber2025;@Chen2025ICUC].
-Multiple journal publications using MUCCnet for inverse modeling are currently in preparation.
+The pipeline was first established in 2021 [@Rimann2022] and has been used since 2022 to process our entire EM27/SUN dataset [@Luther2023;@Klappenbach2024;@Chen2024;@Tang2024;@Loew2025;@Stauber2025;@Chen2025ICUC].
 The data generated by MUCCnet and the EM27 Retrieval Pipeline has been published to the ICOS Carbon Portal [@Makowski2023CarbonPortal;@Makowski2024CarbonPortal] and the EVDC Portal [@Loew2025EVDC;@Chen2025EVDCOCOPF10;@Chen2025EVDCOCOPF22] and is a cruicial data input for the GHG modeling approaches developed with the grants listed below.

 # AI Usage Disclosure